fossi-foundation/nix-eda/Contributing.md

 The CI will attempt to build them for the other three platforms: x86_64-darwin, aarch64-linux and aarch64-darwin, but if you have the capacity to test those builds yourselves, it will greatly speed up the PR process.

-Nix code must be formatted using `alejandra`: `nix fmt .`
+Nix code must be formatted using `nixfmt-tree`: just run `nix fmt .`

 ## Submissions
 Make your changes and then submit them as a pull requests to the `main` branch.